-- Be prepared for an evacuation order to be issued. - Stay tuned to local news and get your weather radio ready. - Complete final preparations to evacuate or to shelter in your home. - If your plan is to travel out of the local area and you can leave at this point, go.
+- Be prepared for an evacuation order to be issued. - Stay tuned to local news and get your weather radio ready. - Complete final preparations to evacuate or to shelter in your home.
+All mobile and manufactured home residents should plan to evacuate. - If your plan is to travel out of the local area and you can leave at this point, go.